 Radiography is an important diagnostic tool in veterinary medicine.
 X-ray images (radiographs) allow veterinarians to examine the body for injury or disease.
-Not only used for bones, radiographs provide examination of the heart, lungs, and abdominal organs.
-At World of Animals at Bethayres we have a Digital X-Ray unit that can quickly give our veterinarians the images they need to diagnose your pet.
+Not only used for bones, but radiographs also provide examinations of the heart, lungs, and abdominal organs.
+At World of Animals at Bethayres, we have a digital X-Ray unit that can quickly provide our veterinarians with the images they need to diagnose your pet.

-But x-rays can give your veterinarian so much more information about your pet’s health and can give clues about why your pet is sick.
+But X-rays can give your veterinarian so much more information about your pet’s health and can provide clues about why your pet is sick.

-The spine can also be radiographed in order to identify a slipped disk or other vertebral problem if your pet is having trouble walking or back pain
+Additionally, radiographs of the spine are sometimes used to identify slipped disks or other vertebral issues when your pet is having trouble walking or back pain.

-Many people think that x-rays may harm their pet due to the radiation.
-This is not true!
-The amount of radiation used is very small, and exposure is for a fraction of a second.
-To have damage from radiation, they would need to be exposed to high amounts for long periods of time.
+Many people think that X-rays may harm their pet due to the radiation; this is not true!
+The amount of radiation used is very small, and exposure lasts for a fraction of a second.
+To have radiation damage, an animal would need to be exposed to high amounts for long periods.